makzumi/laravel-calendar/README.md

 laravel-calendar
 ================

-Flexible Calendar for Laravel 4, supports Month, Week and Day Views.
+Flexible Calendar for Laravel 4, supports Month, Week and Day Views and multiple events per date.

 To change the view type dynamically, pass in a GET variable called cv (calendar view) with either 'week' or 'day'.
+Day and Week views are split into 30 minute interval rows.

 Install: